-- One of the exceptions referred to above is the non-natural person without legal personality that engages in (secondary) activities that make the organisation ineligible for protection under the DGS.
-For example, a non-natural person without legal personality that is a financial enterprise.
-In this case the depositor, i.e. the non-natural person without legal personality, is marked in the SCV as "GEEN DGS".
-The own accounts of the non-natural person without legal personality are marked in the SCV as "SAMENWERKINGSVERBAND" ("collaborative venture") escrow accounts.
-If the non-natural person without legal personality holds escrow accounts for customers, these are marked in the SCV as "CLIENT" ("Customer") escrow accounts. - If a depositor is a non-natural person with legal personality, one or more representatives of the depositor must be included in the bank's records.
-All representatives who are permitted to apply for the DGS compensation on behalf of the legal entity are included in the SCV file.

-- If a depositor is a natural person who is under age or who has been placed under guardianship or otherwise declared legally incapacitated or placed under administration, this depositors legal representative or representatives must be included in the bank's records. - A depositor's (legal) representative to be included in the SCV file should preferably be a natural person.
+- The accounts of a sole proprietorship (In Dutch: 'Eenmanszaak') are specified in the SCV of the owner and this SCV is specified in the entity 'natural person'.
+If the owner also has private accounts at the bank, these are included in the same SCV. - If a depositor is a non-natural person, one or more representatives of the depositor must be included in the bank's records.
+All representatives who are permitted to apply for the DGS compensation on behalf of the legal entity are included in the SCV file. - If a depositor is a natural person who is under age or who has been placed under guardianship or otherwise declared legally incapacitated or placed under administration, this depositors legal representative or representatives must be included in the bank's records and in the SCV file. - A depositor's (legal) representative to be included in the SCV file should preferably be a natural person.
 In situations in which the bank only has information available on a non-natural person acting as a representative, the non-natural person is stated as the representative.
 The guiding principle is that DNB needs access to as much information as possible so as to be able to pay depositors quickly.

 Which products are included in the SCV file?
-Products which meet the following definition are covered by the DGS9:

-"A balance formed by moneys held in an account or arising temporarily as a result of normal banking transactions and which banks are required to repay under the applicable statutory and contractual conditions, including term deposits and savings deposits, with the exception of balances where:
+Products which meet the following definition are covered by the DGS9: "A balance formed by moneys held in an account or arising temporarily as a result of normal banking transactions and which banks are required to repay under the applicable statutory and contractual conditions, including term deposits and savings deposits, with the exception of balances where:

-- the existence of the balance can only be demonstrated using a financial instrument, unless it is a savings product that is embodied in a registered certificate of deposit which existed in a Member State on 2 July 2014; - the principal is not repayable at par;
+the existence of the balance can only be demonstrated using a financial instrument, unless it is a savings product that is embodied in a registered certificate of deposit which existed in a Member State on 2 July 2014;

-the principal is only repayable at par as a result of a guarantee or an agreement issued by the bank or by a third party.
+- the principal is not repayable at par; - the principal is only repayable at par as a result of a guarantee or an agreement issued by the bank or by a third party.

-Regardless of the balance (positive, negative or zero), the SCV file of the depositors concerned includes all products that match the above definition, including those whose eligibility for the DGS is doubtful.
-The guiding principle for the inclusion of products is that the depositor himself is included in the SCV file (see above in this section).
+Regardless of the balance (positive, negative or zero)10, the SCV file of the depositors concerned includes all products that match the above definition, including those whose eligibility for the DGS is doubtful.
+The guiding principle for the inclusion of products is that the depositor itself is included in the SCV file (see above in this section).

 Credit card accounts are included in the SCV file with the actual balance (positive, negative or zero).
 If the product conditions do not allow a positive balance to be held in the account, banks do not have to include these accounts in the SCV file.
+Also, only credit card accounts issued by the bank itself, and not by a third party, of which any positive balance is on the bank's own balance sheet are reported.